Dodo, Prince Yu

 Dodo (ᡩᠣᡩᠣ; 2 April 1614 – 29 April 1649), formally known as Prince Yu, was a Manchu prince and military general of the early Qing dynasty.

 Family background

-Dodo was born in the Manchu Aisin Gioro clan as the 15th son of Nurhaci, the founder of the Qing dynasty.
+Dodo was born in the Manchu Aisin Gioro clan as the 15th son of Nurhaci, the founder of the Later Jin dynasty.
 His mother was Nurhaci's primary spouse Lady Abahai, who also bore Dodo's full brothers Ajige and Dorgon.

 Career

 Hong Taiji's reign

 In 1620, Dodo was conferred the title of an ejen.
 He became a beile at the age of 13 and was put in charge of the Plain White Banner, and started administrating affairs in the Ministry of Rites and Ministry of War.
 In 1628, Dodo followed Hong Taiji on the conquest of Chahar, Mongolia, and was granted the title of eerkechuhuer (額爾克楚虎爾) for his achievements.
 The following year, he followed Hong Taiji again on the conquest of the Ming dynasty, crossing the Great Wall and closing in on the Ming capital Beijing.

 In 1631, Dodo was involved in besieging the Ming army at Dalinghe.
 He lost his footing and fell from his horse during a battle and almost died at Jinzhou.
 The following year he participated in a campaign against Ligdan Khan of Chahar.
 In 1635 he was appointed commander-in-chief for the first time at the Battle of Dalinghe.

 In 1636, Dodo was promoted to qinwang under the title "Prince Yu of the First Rank".
 He followed Hong Taiji on the campaign against the Joseon dynasty of Korea and defeated the enemy at Mount Nanhan.
 Two years later, he was demoted two grades to beile for bringing prostitutes with him in his army.
 In 1641, Dodo participated in the Battle of Songjin and led the Qing army in besieging Jinzhou in the first part of the battle.
 He led an ambush to wipe out the remnants of the enemy at Mount Song in the final battle and joined Hooge's forces in besieging Mount Song and captured the Ming general Hong Chengchou.
 He was promoted one grade to junwang for his achievement.